-With this project I hope to develop further my existing interest in the concept of relational geography (borrowing from Doreen Massey), which is based on a complex mapping process that allows thinking of places and subjects in mutual histories that are formed by inter-regional influences and exchanges that cannot be explained with the hegemonic relations between the center and peripheries.
+Sinopale’s Relational Atlas uses as a starting point the idea of relational geography (borrowing from Doreen Massey), which is based on a complex mapping process that allows thinking of places and subjects in mutual histories that are formed by inter-regional influences and exchanges that cannot be explained with the hegemonic relations between centers and peripheries.
 This indicates an interrelated geographical context rather than fixed geographic areas bound by borders and distinguishing characteristics of a state, culture, nation, and in this case, city.
 A relational geography suggests a geography that is constantly being reconstituted by historical and present interrelations across space.
 In a world of constant flux and increased mobility, even more unlikely encounters across the globe have been taking place.

 An exhibition of contemporary art can function as a site to re/formulate existing links, to create opportunities for new interactions and to generate stories based on those relations.
-The specific time and place of the exhibition set a unique perspective for these relations and every encounter is also a renegotiation of the city and its specific history and characteristics as a place.
-A focus on these encounters might be useful in looking at how Sinopale have been functioning as part of a larger geography (from regional to national and global context) and how it has been renegotiating the position of Sinop as a city within that larger geographical context.
+The specific time and place of the exhibition set a unique perspective for these relations and every encounter is also a renegotiation of the city it takes place in and the city’s specific history and characteristics as a place.
+A focus on these encounters might be useful in looking at how Sinopale has been functioning as part of a larger geography (from regional to national and global context) and how it has been negotiating the position of Sinop as a city within that larger geographical context.